 This problem always brings me great memories.
 My favourite part of working on a puzzle is playing around with it with a group of people.
 Everyone sharing their ideas.
 That’s how I first heard about this problem, and that’s why I love it so much.

-At the entrance to a cave there is a rotating round table.
-On top of the table, there are n identical barrels, evenly space along the circumference.
-Inside each barrel there is a lamp controlled by a button on the outside.
+At the entrance to a cave, there is a rotating round platform.
+On top of the platform, there are n identical barrels, evenly space along the circumference.
+Inside each barrel there is a lamp, controlled by a button on the outside.
 The state of each lamp is unknown, and it cannot be deduced from the outside.

-Ali Baba wants to enter the cave, and to do so he must turn all of the lamps on.
-For this, he chooses some of the barrels and presses the buttons.
-When he is ready, he shouts “Open sesame!”.
+Ali Baba wants to enter the cave, and to do so, he must turn all of the lamps on.
+He can change the state of the lamps by pressing the buttons, and when he is ready, he shouts “Open sesame!”.
 If all the lamps are on, the cave opens.
-Otherwise, the table starts spinning so fast that when it stops it is impossible to tell how much it has turned.
+Otherwise, the platform starts spinning so fast, that when it stops, it is impossible to tell how much it has turned.

-Throughout this solution we will identify the positions of the lamps and the lamps with the integers modulo $n$ in the natural way.
-Notice that the positions are relative to the ground, and not relative to the table.
-I.e. the positions do not turn when the table does.
+Throughout this solution we will identify the positions of the lamps, and the lamps, with the integers modulo $n$ in the natural way.
+Notice that the positions are relative to the ground, and not relative to the platform.
+I.e. the positions do not turn when the platform does.

 The next step is to show that if there is a strategy for $2n$ then there is a strategy for $n$.
 Indeed, suppose that there is a strategy for $2n$.
-Additionally suppose that we are told that the table always spins an even number of positions.
+Additionally suppose that we are told that the platform always spins an even number of positions.
 Our strategy for $2n$ still works.
-However, solving this size $2n$ table is equivalent to solving two size $n$ tables simultaneously.
+However, solving this size $2n$ platform is equivalent to solving two size $n$ platforms simultaneously.
 Therefore we must also have a strategy for $n$ as claimed.

 Finally, we show that if there is a strategy for $n$, then there is a strategy for $2n$.
 This, together with the above and the fact that a single lamp can easily be solved, allows us to conclude that there is a strategy with $n$ lamps if and only if $n$ is a power of $2$.